Ruzayevka: History

-The railway station of Ruzaevka is mentioned in the poetry of the Latvian poet Alexander Chaks (Aleksandrs Čaks in the Latvian language) Touched by eternity (Mūžības skartie).
+The railway station of Ruzayevka is mentioned in the poetry of the Latvian author Aleksandrs Čaks (Mūžības skartie "Touched by eternity").
 The poetry is about Latvian military riflemen in return from the Russian Civil War in 1920.

 Administrative and municipal status

-Within the framework of administrative divisions, Ruzaevka serves as the administrative center of Ruzaevsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of republic significance of Ruzaevka—an administrative unit with the status equal to that of the districts.
-As a municipal division, the town of republic significance of Ruzaevka is incorporated within Ruzayevsky Municipal District as Ruzaevka Urban Settlement.
+Within the framework of administrative divisions, Ruzayevka serves as the administrative center of Ruzaevsky District, even though it is not a part of it.
+As an administrative division, it is incorporated separately as the town of republic significance of Ruzayevka—an administrative unit with the status equal to that of the districts.
+As a municipal division, the town of republic significance of Ruzayevka is incorporated within Ruzayevsky Municipal District as Ruzayevka Urban Settlement.

-Symbol of the city

-The symbol of the city is the locomotive Cuckoo placed at locomotive depot in memory of events of December in 1905 when Ruzaevka became one of the centers of revolutionary movement.

 Economy

-Ruzaevka is the second biggest industrial center of the republic after Saransk.
+Ruzayevka is the second biggest industrial center of the republic after Saransk.
 Primary branches of the industry are mechanical engineering (Ruzkhimmash), vacuum tube mechanical engineering, instrumentation, food processing, and railway transportation.

 Transportation

 The town is a large railway hub of the Kuybyshev Railway.